youngboy/engine-docs/source/error-tracking.md

 Each operation can have multiple requests that return errors over the timeframe on each query, and will list these.
 Each error listed that has one trace can have multiple errors under each resolver.

 Each trace is assigned a unique id and each trace represents one request.
-Click on the trace id to show when the trace occurred, the timeline, variables, errors, response time and response time percentile.
+Click on the trace id to show when the trace occurred, the timeline, variables, errors, response time, and response time percentile.

 ![Traces](./img/traceWaterfall.png)